 The most common cause of acute liver failure is acetaminophen (paracetamol) toxicity.
 Other causes include severe alcoholic hepatitis, infectious hepatitis (B or C), idiopathic (no apparent reason),

 and Reye syndrome, which is mostly seen in children who take Non-Steroidal Anti-Inflammatory Drugs (e.g., aspirin, ibuprofen) shortly after a viral infection.

 The procedure of liver transplant

-This procedure involves the complete replacement of the patient’s liver with a liver of a donor, which is obviously the major obstacle for liver transplantation.
+This procedure involves the complete replacement of the patient’s liver with a donor’s liver, which is obviously the major obstacle for liver transplantation.

 The most common surgical technique used is the orthopedic approach.
 This technique involves the complete removal of the patient’s liver